isomerpages/mol-services/_government-services/06d-health-expenses.md

     </div>
           <div class="tab">
       <input type="checkbox" id="sep-calc">
-      <label class="tab-label" for="sep-calc">How Much Medisave Contributions Do You Need to Pay?</label>
+      <label class="tab-label" for="sep-calc">How Much MediSave Contributions Do You Need to Pay?</label>
       <div class="tab-content">
-    <p>You can check the amount of Medisave contributions you need to pay, by logging in to My Self-Employed Home using your Singpass.</p>
+    <p>You can check the amount of MediSave contributions you need to make, by logging in to My Self-Employed Home using your Singpass.</p>
  <p>You can apply for your Singpass online if you do not have one.</p>
       </div>
     </div>